Skip to Content

 If you are visiting Southern Vermont, the Lake Champlain Valley, or the Connecticut River Valley for Vermont fall foliage, I would suggest coming during the second week of October.

-Unfortunately, Mother Nature doesn’t follow a strict calendar, so there are variations in Vermont fall foliage colors that will depend on temperatures and rainfall.
+Unfortunately, Mother Nature doesn’t follow a strict calendar, and Vermont fall foliage colors vary depending on temperatures and rainfall.

-Based on averages from year-to-year, I would say that the second weekend in October is the sweet spot and the best time to visit Vermont in the fall, but the trend has also skewed toward late colors over the past few years.
+Based on averages from year to year, the second weekend in October is the sweet spot and the best time to visit Vermont in the fall, but the trend has also skewed toward late colors over the past few years.

 Where are the Best Places to See Vermont Fall Foliage?